built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-add-context-support-to-your-app.md

 ## Do I Need To Reference An Npm Module

 You don't need to reference an npm module for the API as we inject the API into your document.
-If you want to access the TypeScript types then you can reference the official FinOS types package: [https://www.npmjs.com/package/@finos/fdc3/v/1.2.0](https://www.npmjs.com/package/@finos/fdc3/v/1.2.0)
+If you want to access the TypeScript types then you can reference the official FinOS types package: [FDC3 Types NPM Package](https://www.npmjs.com/package/@finos/fdc3/v/1.2.0)

 ## How Do I Listen For Contextual Messages?